 6. B&O Trail (Brownsburg)

-The former railroad turned newly paved trail provides an easy hiking or biking experience for anyone.
+The B&O Trail is a former railroad corridor transformed into an 8.5-mile long paved trail that extends from Raceway Road through Brownsburg to County Road 250 East, providing an easy hiking or biking experience for anyone.

 7. Maple Ridge Trail (Brownsburg)